 Professional sportspeople are those individuals who earn a living from sport.
 In so far as professional sports are concerned, the players, coaches and staff will be employed and carrying out work – which they are allowed to do.
 Should they feel unwell and display symptoms of Coronavirus, they should immediately self-isolate (as well as their household), follow the Welsh Government’s self-isolation guidelines, and apply for a Coronavirus test.

-The Government has published guidance to help employers understand their responsibilities and to allow workplaces to operate as safely as possible.
+The Welsh Government has published guidance to help employers understand their responsibilities and to allow workplaces to operate as safely as possible.

 Guidance: elite athletes